subnero1/website/products/sensors.md

           </a>
         </div>
         <div class='media modBlogPost collapsible-content' id = 'batProductdata'>
-          <p>Integrate additional sensors such as GPS, compass, low drift clocks to your devices to enable development of applications for localization & positioning, sonar, etc.</p>
+          <p>Integrate additional sensors such as GPS, compass, low drift clocks to your devices to enable a new range of applications such as localization & positioning, sonar, etc.</p>
           <h3>Specifications</h3>
           <table style="width:100%">
             <tr>